 1- To maximize impact of RPA, identify processes that will yield the greatest benefits when automated.
 These processes tend to be

 - Impacting both cost and revenues: Most impactful processes are expensive and touch customers.
-For example quote-to-cash can be expensive if pricing rules are not clear and its speed and effectiveness can definitely make or break a sale.
+For example, quote-to-cash can be expensive if pricing rules are not clear.
+Speed and effectiveness of quote-to-cash process can definitely make or break a sale.
 Such processes are good candidates for RPA if they can be automated.

 - Speed-sensitive: Any processes that can delay delivery of services to customers are good candidates for automation as automation can make processes instantaneous.